 - 14.5 oz french cut green beans

-- Add beef broth and chili sauce to skillet and bring to a boil
+- Add the beef broth and chili sauce to the skillet and bring to a boil

-- Drain green beans and add to skillet
+- Drain the green beans and add to the skillet

 - Serve the meat mixture warm over the prepared rice